 Each year the Electoral Registration Officer (ERO) is required to conduct a canvass of all households in their area for the purpose of updating the electoral register.

-The ERO is required to get in touch with every household to check that the electoral register is up to date, and to identify any residents who should be registered but are currently missing.
-With all nationalities now able to vote in Scottish Parliament and council elections, this was an important opportunity to ensure these new voters can get onto the electoral register before next year’s Scottish Parliament election.
+The ERO will be getting in touch with every household to check that the electoral register is up to date, and to identify any residents who should be registered but are currently missing.
+Everyone who lives in Scotland and is 14 or over can now register to vote.

 If you’re not currently registered, the easiest way is online at www.gov.uk/register-to-vote